tea-ok/JAMK-course-review/README.md

 ### Current Phase of Development

-The application is currently in the early stages of development, with the backend being developed using C# and ASP.NET Core, using Microsoft SQL Server for the database.
+The backend is ready, built with C# and ASP.NET Core with Microsoft SQL Server as the database.
+The frontend is still in development, being built with Angular.
+This phase is currently on hold, as I am focusing on finishing up my school assignments first.

 #### Progress: